heinovski/plafosim/README.md

 ## Documentation

-Documentation is available via this README and [our paper](https://www.tkn.tu-berlin.de/bib/heinovski2021scalable/).
+Documentation is available via this README and via the [official documentation](https://plafosim.readthedocs.io/).
-Further, technical documentation is available via python docstrings and comments in the code.

-**NOTE**: A proper documentation is still under development.

 ## Extending PlaFoSim